PAWPALS/Paw-Pals/README.md

 `pet_id:` Must provide the pets id to retrieve an individual pet.

 #### Response:
-If successfully, you should receive status code 202 and ...
+If query was successfull, you should receive status code 202 and ...

 `{
   "pet": {